 There’s a lot of room on the market for new solutions in shipping (think Uber but commercial and “food-grade”) as well as some of the less glamorous processes like packaging with computer vision.
 Ultimately, emerging digital solutions from new and existing providers must be connected and fast, as the clock is always ticking in food distribution.

-A handful of farming robots are available and cost-effective, while others are on track to becoming viable soon
+Some farming robots are available and cost-effective, while others are on track to becoming viable soon.

 The Autonomous Weeder is one marvel that uses a few different kinds of sophisticated AI to navigate fields while it kills weeds with a laser.